ManuelMebrat/TELCO-CHURNING/README.md

-#  So What are we doing wrong?
+# What are we doing wrong?

 • Customers using Electronic Check and opting for Paperless Billing are showing higher churn rates, often leaving for competitors due to attractive device offers or better service deals.